Note

 - If you have an Unreal Engine project that you can open in Visual Studio, another way to install the plugin is in Visual Studio via the Unreal Engine Configuration window.

-- With an Unreal Engine project opened in Visual Studio, choose Project > Configure Tools for Unreal Engine to open the Unreal Engine Integration Configuration window.
+- With an Unreal Engine project opened in Visual Studio, choose Project > Configure Tools for Unreal Engine which opens the Unreal Engine Integration Configuration window.

-- In the Visual Studio Integration Tool Status section, select Install to Project or Install to Engine as meets your needs.
+- In the Visual Studio Integration Tool Status section, select the refresh button.
+Then choose Install to Project or Install to Engine as meets your needs.

 Check for updates